 We draw attention to Note 21 to these financial statements that describes the Company's contingencies with respect to ownership of land not evaluated in the transformation and privatisation process.
 Problems with respect to land ownership disputes are common for the majority of tourism companies in the Republic of Croatia.
 Their resolution is expected in the future upon completion of the process of obtaining concessions and establishing ownership rights in accordance with and pursuant to the provisions of the Law on Tourist and Other Construction Land, not evaluated in the transformation and privatisation process, which entered into force on 1 August 2010.
 Our opinion is not qualified in this respect.

-$\label{eq:pricewaterhouseCoopers d.o.o., Ulica kneza Ljudevita Posavskog 31, 10000 Zagreb, Croatia T: +385 (1) 6328 888, F: +385 (1) 6111 556, www.pwc.hr$
+PricewaterhouseCoopers d.o.o., Heinzelova 70, 10000 Zagreb, Croatia T: +385 (1) 6328 888, F:+385 (1)6111 556, www.pwc.hr

 Our audit approach

 Overview